-If an operator brings a device into the European Union for the first time, this is not making a device available on the market but placing a device on the market.
-In this case, the operator has the status of importer within the meaning of the Regulation and has to comply with the provisions applicable to importers.
+If an operator brings a device into the European Union for the first time, he is placing the device on the market, i.e. making it available for the first time in the EU.
+In this case, the operator has the status of importer within the meaning of the Regulation and has to comply with the provisions applicable to importers 9.